ericblade/quagga2/README.md

 - [Configuration](#configobject)
 - [Tips & Tricks](#tipsandtricks)

+## Using React / Redux?

+Please see also https://github.com/ericblade/quagga2-react-example/ and https://github.com/ericblade/quagga2-redux-middleware/

 ## What is QuaggaJS?

 QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real-